smartdevicelink/sdl_evolution/proposals/NNNN-initial-and-hint-text-for-keyboard.md

 SDl Keyboard may be started with argument initialText, but it's displayed in iOS version as blue hint/description in the input field of SDL Keyboard.
 In the case of Android this initial text is never displayed.

-There should be a possibility of using initial and hint text as well.
+There should be a possibility of using initial and hint/description text as well.
 All available documentation is here: [SDLPerformInteraction](https://smartdevicelink.com/en/docs/iOS/master/Classes/SDLPerformInteraction/).